Deepakkuamr173/HR-Analytics-Project/README.md

 # 🗄️ SQL Analysis

-The cleaned CSV dataset was imported into MySQL database for workforce analytics and attendance analysis.
+After cleaning the data, the dataset was imported into MySQL for workforce analysis.

----

-# 🏗️ Database Creation
+## Database Creation

 ```sql
 CREATE DATABASE HR_Project;